Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Quasisymmetric rigidity on the bounded part of the real dynamics

+Once this is done, we can extend the conjugacy to the real line in a quasisymmetric manner.
+Here the fact that the map is non-polynomial means that one no longer can use B\"ottcher coordinates, and so one needs to paste together (essentially by hand) the conjugacies which are constructed near different critical points.
+(This final step is carried out in detail in \cite{CS}, where additional arguments are required to deal also with the $C^3$ setting.)

+We shall also require a result on the absence of invariant line fields.
+As mentioned above, the existence for complex box mappings for real-analytic maps is proved in \cite{CST} (and in many cases in previous papers).
+The fact that such a complex box mapping does not support invariant line fields is by now well-known, see for example \cite{KSS1,MR2533666,CST} and also \cite{CS}.
+Thus we immediately obtain the following theorem.

-\begin{thm}[Absence of linefields] Let $f:[a,b]\to\R$ be an ARAIM, and let $U\supset[a,b]$ be an open subset of $\C$ on which $f$ is analytic.
+\begin{thm}[Absence of invariant line fields] Let $f:[a,b]\to\R$ be an ARAIM, and let $U\supset[a,b]$ be an open subset of $\C$ on which $f$ is analytic.
 Then the set of points $z\in U$ for which $\dist(f^n(z),[a,b])\to 0$ as $n\to\infty$ and that do not belong to attracting or parabolic basins has empty interior and does not support any invariant line fields. \end{thm}

-A function $f\in\BR$ which is unbounded both for $x\to+\infty$ and $x\to-\infty$ has a restriction that is an ARAIM, and hence Theorem \ref{thm:realrigidity} follows from the statements above.
-In the case where $f$ is bounded to the left or to the right, this is not necessarily the case, so we will need to be slightly more careful in showing how to deduce Theorem \ref{thm:realrigidity} in this setting.
+A function $f\in\BR$ which is unbounded both for $x\to+\infty$ and $x\to-\infty$ has a restriction that is an ARAIM, and hence in this situation Theorem \ref{thm:realrigidity} follows from the statements above.
+In the case where $f$ is bounded to the left or to the right, this is not necessarily the case, so we will need to be slightly more careful in showing how to deduce Theorem \ref{thm:realrigidity}.
 However, there are no new dynamical phenomena in this setting, and we will show that we can modify $f$ outside an interval that contains all relevant dynamics to obtain an ARAIM.
-(Instead, we could also observe that the proof from \cite{strien-qsrigidity} goes through in this slightly modified setting.)
+(Instead, we could also observe that the proof from \cite{CS} goes through in this slightly modified setting.)

-\begin{proof}[Proof of Theorem \ref{thm:realrigidity} from Theorems~\ref{thm:realgidityvS} and \ref{thm:realrigidity-linefield}] Note that by Lemma~\ref{lem:comb-conj} the maps $f$ and $g$ from assumption (c) in the statement of the theorem are in fact topologically conjugate.
+\begin{proof}[Proof of Theorem \ref{thm:realrigidity} from Theorems~\ref{thm:realgidityvS} and \ref{thm:realrigidity-linefield}] By Lemma~\ref{lem:comb-conj}, the maps $f$ and $g$ from assumption (c) in the statement of the theorem are in fact topologically conjugate.
 Let us distinguish a few cases. \begin{claim}[Case 1] $\R\setminus \IR(f)$ contains at most one point. \end{claim} In this case the set $J=\R\setminus\IR(f)$ satisfies all the requirements of the theorem.
 So from now on we assume in the proof that $\R\setminus\IR(f)$ contains several points.

 \begin{claim}[Case 2] $f$ is unbounded in both directions on the real line. \end{claim} In this case, let $a$ and $b$ be the smallest resp.\ largest non-escaping points under $f$.
 Then clearly $f(\{a,b\})\subset\{a,b\}$, so if we set $J := [a,b]$, then the restriction $f|_{J}$ is a an ARAIM.
 So the theorem follows from Theorems~\ref{thm:realgidityvS} and \ref{thm:realrigidity-linefield}.